 During a sleep study, a sleep technologist monitors your child throughout the night for the quality and quantity of their sleep.

-This detailed monitoring helps us diagnose and treat disorders of breathing during sleep as well as movement disorders, problems initiating or maintaining sleep, and behavioral sleep disorders.
+This detailed monitoring helps us diagnose and treat disorders of breathing during sleep as well as movement disorders and other problems.

 An overnight sleep study can help uncover the full extent of a medical problem.
-We help with the evaluation and management of children with obstructive sleep apnea, as well as chronic lung diseases, degenerative muscle disease with chronic respiratory failure, hypoventilation syndrome and respiratory control disorders.
-Healthy children may have problems sleeping through the night because of psychological or behavioral factors.
-In these cases, a pediatric behavioral psychologist can work with children and families, teaching specific behavioral techniques to help children develop better sleep patterns.
+We help with the evaluation and management of children with obstructive sleep apnea, as well as chronic lung diseases, neuromuscular disease, hypoventilation syndrome and respiratory control disorders.

 Our staff assists in making recommendations about supplemental oxygen, noninvasive ventilatory support in the form of CPAP or BiPAP, and mechanical assisted ventilation during sleep.